Marva Griffin: Work and career

 After her time in Perugia, she moved to Milan to work at C&B Italia (now B&B Italia) in communications and public relations, working closely with the company's founder and chairman Piero Ambrogio Busnelli.
 She describes her role during this period of her career as "Busnelli’s assistant, public relations office, and interpreter (he spoke no English).
 We travelled the world.
 It was incredible."

 She also worked with Condé Nast as a correspondent and representative in Italy for a number of its publications such as French Maison & Jardin, Vogue Decoration, American House & Garden, and Vogue magazines.

 In 1998 she founded SaloneSatellite in Milan, an exhibition that features young and emerging designers, collaborations with universities and design schools, and aims "to enhance links between research, design and industry, focusing on designers under the age of 35."
 The event is held annually in conjunction with the larger Milan Furniture Fair (iSaloni), an international trade and design event first held in 1961.
 Griffin is the curator of SaloneSatellite and has an advisory role in the management of the overall design fair.

-She is considered a mentor who has contributed to the careers of well known designers such as Matali Crasset, Front, Sebastian Herkner, Paul Loebach, Daniel Rybakken, Oki Sato, and Nika Zupanc, and others whose work was first exhibited at SaloneSatellite.
+She is considered a mentor who has contributed to the careers of well known designers such as Matali Crasset, Front, Sebastian Herkner, Patrick Jouin, Paul Loebach, Daniel Rybakken, Oki Sato, and Nika Zupanc, and others whose work was first exhibited at SaloneSatellite.
 The artist and designer Ini Archibong has said, "I owe a great deal to Marva and Satellite, and I consider myself blessed to have come in contact with such a powerful design gatekeeper."
 Paola Antonelli of the Department of Architecture & Design at Museum of Modern Art (MoMA) once called her the “great godmother of design.”
 Griffin is quoted as saying, "My objective is to help young people grow."